reactive-python/reactpy/docs/src/learn/tutorial-tic-tac-toe.md

     1. Install [Python](https://www.python.org/downloads/)
     2. Copy the example above into a file called `app.py`
-    3. Install ReactPy for your [backend](../reference/fastapi.md), for example `pip install reactpy[fastapi]`
-    4. Add `reactpy.run(...)` to the end of your Python file
+    3. [Create a standalone ReactPy app](./creating-a-react-app.md) to run the code
-    5. Run `python app.py` to start a local server and follow the prompts to view the code running in a browser
+    4. Run `python app.py` to start a local server and follow the prompts to view the code running in a browser

     If you get stuck, don't let this stop you!
 Follow along online instead and try a local setup again later.